Henry Perraton

-There is another type of danger from the sun known as solar wind. it can go as far as the Kuiper belt!
-Solar wind is not like the wind you experience on Earth.
-It has tiny charged particles that you can't see in it. you may think that something that tiny could not do much damage, but, add in the fact that it is flying through space at around 200 km per hour, that can easily cast a hole through your spacesuit.
-Just beware!
+There is another type of danger from the Sun known as solar wind. in a quick summary, Solar wind is not like the wind you experience on Earth.
+It has tiny charged particles that you can't see in it. you may think that something that tiny could not do much damage, but it can cause the loss of connection from satellites, and it can mess with your brains magnetic compass. but other than that, they are practically harmless and they can go as far as Neptune and Pluto!

 thanks!